 |Study Period||Start date||Census date||WW date||End date|

-- Describe, evaluate and compare diverse musical works that engage with the notion of place
+- Describe, analyse and compare diverse musical works using appropriate terminology.

-- Reflect upon and communicate musical (and/or technological) and contextual ideas
+- Articulate musical and contextual ideas in various modes

 |Timetable||View the lecture timetable | View the full unit timetable|